nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Minimum threshold value to call malloc_trim.
 The malloc_trim will be called once memory allocation exceeds minimum value.
 Size in MB's.
-    Note, this setting has no effect when Enable_malloc_trim is set to false. enable_rpc_cred_fallback(bool,  default false)
+    Note, this setting has no effect when Enable_malloc_trim is set to false.

+enable_rpc_cred_fallback(bool,  default false)
     if  Manage_Gids=True and group resolution fails,
     then use gid data from rpc request.

+Enable_Connection_Manager(bool, default false)
+    When enabled, a client (from the same source IP address), is allowed to be connected to a single Ganesha server at a specific point in time.
+    See details in connection_manager.h

+Connection_Manager_Timeout_sec(uint32, range 0 to UINT32_MAX, default 2*60)
+    Timeout for waiting until client is fully disconnected from other Ganesha servers.

 Unique_Server_Id(uint32, range 0 to UINT32_MAX, default 0)
    Unique value to the ganesha node, to diffrintiate it for the rest of the